Connect with others who understand.

 Hyperkinetic Dysarthria

-Some people have hypokinetic-hyperkinetic dysarthria.
-This type of dysarthria can make speech sound uneven in speed, volume, and tone.
-It’s different from hypokinetic dysarthria, where speech often sounds very flat.
+Some people have hypokinetic-hyperkinetic dysarthria, which can make speech sound uneven in speed, volume, and tone.
+This is different from hypokinetic dysarthria, in which speech often sounds very flat.

-Speech changes may be one of the earliest symptoms of Parkinson’s disease.
-These changes often get worse as Parkinson’s progresses.
+Speech changes may be among the earliest symptoms of Parkinson’s disease and often get worse as Parkinson’s progresses.
 People who start speech treatment early may have better results and keep a stronger voice as Parkinson’s gets worse.

 Parkinson’s disease can affect how people hear their own voice.
-Some people with Parkinson’s don’t realize they’re speaking quietly and think their voice sounds normal.
-This can make it even harder to communicate.
+Some don’t realize they’re speaking quietly and think their voice sounds normal, which can make it even harder to communicate.
 Neurology researchers aren’t sure why this happens, but it may be linked to trouble hearing emotion in speech — another possible effect of Parkinson’s.

-Another member said, “When my facial expression is frozen, and I can’t turn my head and have trouble with speech, people think I am ignoring them.”
+“When my facial expression is frozen, and I can’t turn my head and have trouble with speech, people think I am ignoring them,” another member said.

 Speech therapy is the best treatment for Parkinson’s-related speech problems, including dysarthria.
-A speech therapist can figure out what’s making speech harder and suggest interventions, such as vocal or breathing exercises, to help.
-There are different kinds of speech therapy that can help people with Parkinson’s disease speak more clearly and improve their quality of life.
+A speech therapist can figure out what’s making speech harder and suggest beneficial interventions, such as vocal or breathing exercises.
+Different kinds of speech therapy can help people with Parkinson’s disease speak more clearly and improve their quality of life.

 “I chant the Ramones chorus of ‘Hey!
 Ho!
 Let’s Go!’ to pump up my voice before I get on a phone call.”